numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``cls.parametric`` (see also `NEP 40 <NEP40>`_):

   * Parametric is a flag in the (private) C-API.
-The Python API will instead use a ``ParametricDType`` class from which to inherit.
+The Python API instead uses ``ParametricDType`` class from which to inherit.
 (This is similar to Python's type flags, which include flags for some basic subclasses such as subclasses of ``float`` or ``tuple``)

-  * This flag is mainly to simplify DType creation and casting and allow for performance tweaks.
+  * This flag is mainly to simplify creation and casting of DTypes and to allow for performance tweaks.

   * DTypes that are not parametric must define a singleton canonical dtype instance.